miakepia/portfolio/pages/template.md

 <div class="intro">
    <h1>A simpler, clearer GOV.UK</h1>

-    Four years after it was launched, visitors to GOV.UK were struggling with an unpredictable and inaccessible experience.
+    Four years after it was launched, visitors to GOV.UK were <i>struggling</i> with an unpredictable and inaccessible experience.

     We wanted to make things better for users, but this was difficult: variable designs and a complicated front-end made iterating at scale impossible.